dloney/2023-07-24-usbr-swc/index.md

     Participants must bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Participants must have access to a Reclamation computer with a Windows operating system.
+Please follow instructions to install the required software or have administrative rights on your machine to install the software.
+Please reach out to the instructor in advance if you have any issues with the installations.
   {% endif %}
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>